xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 This service is pretty similar to most of the paged services I've seen, so the big question here is how we could integrate this service in a repository using the new Paging Component.
 Furthermore, the question could be how we could convert the `Single<GhListResponse<User>>` response in a `Listing<User>` structure.

-The first question that we should answer to solve this problem is: do we want to have a database source to cache the data?
+The first thing that we should do to answer these questions, is **think about if we need a database source for caching the data** or not.
+That could seems easy, but it's not so easy, that depends on our point of view.
-That's a complicated question, the answer could be that if we want to search entities by a key, maybe a database cache couldn't be the best option.
+Some people could say that if we want to search entities by a key, maybe a database cache isn't the best option.
 The response could change a lot in a short period of time and maybe the user doesn't use to do the same search multiple times.
 However, saving data in a database source sometimes could have some advantages.
-For example, you can provide offline support, make less usage of the server, "hide" network problems, do a better manage of the data and be able to share entities easier.
+For example, you can make your app work offline, make less use of the server, hide network problems, manage data better and share entities easier.

-Personally, I prefer using the second one, but I know that depending your problem or your use case both options could be valid.
+Personally, I prefer using the second one, but I know that depending on your problem or your use case both options could be valid.
 In this post we will see that both strategies could be implemented using **[Xlpaging](https://github.com/xmartlabs/xlpaging)**.

 # XLPaging
-[XLPaging](https://github.com/xmartlabs/xlpaging) is an **Android Kotlin library** which provides two main features for people who work with paginated services, where the paginated strategy of that services are based on an incremental page number.
+[XLPaging](https://github.com/xmartlabs/xlpaging) is an **Android Kotlin library** conceived to make your life easier when dealing with paged endpoint services, where the paging is based on incremental page numbers (e.g. 1, 2, 3, ...).

 Those features are:
 - Provide a `Listing` structure based on a Retrofit & RxJava service.
 - Provide a `Listing` structure with cache support using Retrofit and RxJava for the service layer and a [`DataSource`](https://developer.android.com/reference/android/arch/paging/DataSource) for caching the data.
 In the examples we will use [Room](https://developer.android.com/topic/libraries/architecture/room) to provide the `DataSource` but you could use any other `DataSource`.